openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/container_image_prepare.rst

 Running container image prepare ...............................
-The prepare operations are actually run at the following times:
+The prepare operations are run at the following times:

 #.
 During ``undercloud install`` when `undercloud.conf` has
    `container_images_file=$HOME/containers-prepare-parameter.yaml` (see
    :ref:`install_undercloud`)
 #.
+During ``overcloud deploy`` when a `ContainerImagePrepare` parameter is
+   provided by including the argument `-e
+   $HOME/containers-prepare-parameter.yaml`
+   (see :ref:`overcloud-prepare-container-images`)
-Before overcloud deploy when ``openstack tripleo container image prepare``
+#.
+Any other time when ``openstack tripleo container image prepare`` is run
-   is run (see :ref:`overcloud-prepare-container-images`)

 Options available in heat parameter ContainerImagePrepare